holoviz/holoviz/doc/background.rst

 into the web browser's limited memory space.

-To address these issues, we have developed a set of open-source Python to streamline the process of working with small and large datasets (from a few points to billions) in a web browser, whether doing exploratory analysis, making simple widget-based tools, or building full-featured dashboards.
+To address these issues, we have developed a set of open-source Python packages to streamline the process of working with small and large datasets (from a few points to billions) in a web browser, whether doing exploratory analysis, making simple widget-based tools, or building full-featured dashboards.
 The libraries in this ecosystem include: